Colorado State vs. New Mexico: Sportsbook promo codes, odds, spread, over/under - January 2

 Colorado State vs. New Mexico Betting Trends

-- Colorado State has won eight games against the spread this season, while failing to cover four times.
+- Colorado State has compiled an 8-4-0 ATS record so far this year.

-- So far this season, six out of the Rams' 12 games have hit the over.
+- A total of six out of the Rams' 12 games this season have hit the over.

-- New Mexico has put together a 9-3-0 ATS record so far this season.

-- The Lobos and their opponents have combined to hit the over five out of 12 times this season.

 New Mexico Futures Odds